-1-0 BASIC CONCEPTS ON THE OBSERVATION OF HISTOLOGY SLIDES
+1-0 BASIC CONCEPTS CONCERNING THE STUDY OF HISTOLOGICAL SLIDES

 – Become familiar with the dimensions of microscopic structures

-– Understand the results staining with hematoxylin and eosin
+– Understand the results of staining histological sections with hematoxylin and eosin

 ENTER AT THE BEGINNING OF CHAPTER 1